How To Style Polo Shirts, This Season’s Unexpected Trend

 The humble polo is a playful alternative — or addition — to tailored shirts and knit jumpers, presenting another option for autumn layering.
 If your inner teenager is still cringing (we don’t blame you), rest assured that 2024’s polo shirts feel much more refined and grown-up than what you might’ve worn way back when.

-The best thing about the polo shirt trend now, though, is its accessibility — you can find them across a wide range of price points and brands.
-So, whether you’re taking the high fashion route (e.g. Baum Und Pferdgarten’s sequinned skirt styling) or incorporating the piece into your everyday wear with options from Abercrombie and H&M, scroll on to explore four R29 fashion editor-approved ways you can wear a polo shirt this autumn.
+The best thing about the polo shirt trend now, though, is its accessibility — you can find one across a wide range of price points and brands.
+So whether you’re taking the high fashion route (e.g. Baum Und Pferdgarten’s sequinned skirt styling) or incorporating it into your everyday wear with options from Abercrombie and H&M, scroll on to explore four R29 fashion editor-approved ways you can wear a polo shirt this autumn.

 How To Style Polo Shirts For Dinner Plans

 Accessories can go a long way to dress up a casual top.
-For dinner, pair a rugby shirt with stacked jewelry, heeled boots, and a statement handbag.
+For dinner, pair a rugby shirt with stacked jewellery, heeled boots and a statement handbag.
 Swap out your kick-flare jeans for a midi skirt for the same vibe.

 How To Style Polo Shirts For The Office